flurdy/wishlist/README.md

 The **Procfile** is Heroku specific which configures the app via **conf/heroku.conf**.
 In that file a number of environment properties is configured for the the application.

-The application is also configured to be run with Docker and Fig.
+The application is also configured to be run with Docker and Fig/Compose.